Free eBook and Lending Sites

 Founded in 1971 by Michael S. Hart, Project Gutenberg is the oldest digital library.
 Project Gutenberg is a volunteer effort to digitize and archive cultural works and to encourage the creation and distribution of eBooks.
 Most of the items in its collection are the full texts of public domain books.

-The Romance book publisher, Harlequin, offers 18 free eBooks in either PDF or EPUB format. eBooks are also available for purchase.
+The Romance book publisher, Harlequin, offers free eBooks that can be read in a browser window. eBooks are also available for purchase.

 Free eBooks mostly in PDF and EXE format.
 It provides a search tool for discovering free eBooks and magazines to download.
 Free-eBooks.net requires a membership, however there are several membership levels including a free one.
 The site also supports a method of self-publishing and sharing your work online.